 - 2 cups whole milk

-- ⅔ cup organic granulated sugar see notes for substitutions
+- ⅔ cup organic granulated sugar

-- 3 tablespoons real butter
+- 3 tablespoons unsalted butter optional

 Instructions